kmcphie/Social_Connections_2024/README.md

 ### A final project for [Gov 50: Data](https://www.davidkane.info/files/gov_50_fall_2020.html) at Harvard College

 ### Project Summary
 How do we become friends with the people we are friends with?
 Are the friends we make truly representative of our interests or are they actually determined by uncontrollable factors like the dorms we live in, our extracurriculars, our race, and where we come from?
 In seeking to answer this question and others like it, we mapped and analyzed the literal social network of the Harvard Class of 2024.
-We were interested to see how Harvard first-years formed social connections during this unprecedented year in particular, looking at the means by which they formed connections and stayed connected with each other, the literal web of social connections in the Class of 2024, comparing the average level of connectedness to the average level of connectedness from last year, and so on.
+Jeremiah Kim conducted [a very similar project]("https://jeremiah-kim.shinyapps.io/Social_Connections) last year, and building off of his team's findings, we were particularly interested to see how first-years were forming connections and staying connected with each other in this unprecedented time shaped by the COVID-19 pandemic.
+We were curious to see what significant differences might be noticable between this semester and the fall semester last year.

 [View the live Shiny App here](https://kmcphie.shinyapps.io/Social_Connections_2024/)